 - 1. Develop risk-sharing mechanisms to encourage direct long-term supply arrangements with new renewable energy projects.
 For example, this could be achieved through statutory changes to allow for cost reallocation of RECs and/or energy from renewable energy procured by a municipal aggregation to the rest of the Illinois RPS through the shifting of contractual obligations.
 This would mitigate risks between amongst customers that migrate back to default service from the utility, and the customers participating in municipal aggregation programs.
-However, any such provisions should consider the cost of renewable resources procured through a municipal aggregation program compared to similar resources procured through IPA procurements and ensure that reallocated costs not be at a levelized cost higher than the resources procured by the IPA. - 2.
+However, any such provisions should consider the cost of renewable resources procured through a municipal aggregation program compared to similar resources procured through IPA procurements and insure that should such costs be reallocated that they are not at a levelized cost higher than the resources procured by the IPA. - 2.
 Expand the REC market through updated RPS requirements that incorporate requirements specific to municipal aggregation.
-For example, the model used for the Large Customer Self-direct program established in Section 1-75(c)(1)(R) of the IPA Act provides bill credits to large customers who procure and retire RECs for at least a ten-year term.
-109 This credit comes in the form of a lower RPS tariff rate for those customers.
+For example, the model used for the Large Customer Self-direct program established in Section 1-75(c)(1)(R) of the IPA Act provides bill credits to large customers who procure and retire RECs for at least a ten-year term.97 This credit comes in the form of a lower RPS tariff rate for those customers.
 While this model could provide the right financial incentives to the municipal aggregation, care would be needed to craft the model in such a way that it does not create negative impacts on the RPS budget used to support the IPA's programs and procurements for RECs to comply with the Illinois RPS, and that it ensures that new projects that would not otherwise be developed are incented by any such bill reductions. - 3.
 Mandating increased REC location and vintage transparency and awareness across any green or renewable municipal aggregation contracts could potentially spur efforts at change.
-If residents of a municipality under a "green" municipal aggregation contact utilizing RECs from Iowa wind projects were uniformly aware that those RECs were from already built and financed projects in another state, they may instead push municipal leadership to demand those RECs be sourced from new Illinois wind or solar projects instead, including local project with a greater tangible connection and more compelling origin story. - 4.
-The Climate and Equitable Jobs Act created robust labor and equity standards for IPA programs and procurements.
-Any statutory change to leverage municipal aggregation to support of the development of new renewable energy projects should ensure those standards' applicability.
+If residents of a municipality under a "green" municipal aggregation contact utilizing RECs from Iowa wind projects were uniformly aware that those RECs were from already built and financed projects in another state, they may instead push municipal leadership to demand those RECs be sourced from new Illinois wind or solar projects instead, including local project with a greater tangible connection and more compelling origin story - 4.
+The Climate and Equitable Jobs Act created robust labor and equity standards for the programs and procurements conducted by the IPA to support the Illinois RPS as well as for the Large Customer Self-direct program.
+Any statutory change to facilitate municipal aggregation support of the development of renewable energy projects should be designed to ensure those standards are also applicable.